ucsb-cs8/f19/_lecture/lec09.md

 # Some words of wisdom

-Try not to hardcode values into your programs.
+Try not to hard-code values into your programs.
 Write code that can be reused in many different situations without modification.
 You can do this by keeping automation in mind.

 For example, instead of specifying that there are 26 letters in a string, use the `len()` function to get that same number.
 That way, your program can quickly and easily adapt to different cases, such as a string with 33 letters.